 - We learn in the intro to Stage 7 of Parappa The Rapper 2 that Beard Burger Master became so obsessed with burgers and their research that he would compel his son Colonel Noodle to eat burgers daily along with everyone else, including Noodle's mother, who became so obsessed with burgers that she turned into one.
 Even worse was that Noodle had become destined to become a burger shop owner like his dad from the day he was born.
 We're assuming that Beard Burger Master died being obsessed with burger research, and after Noodle ate some pasta and noodles because he loved noodles more than burgers, he decided to start on noodle research and do to the citizens of Parappa Town what his burger-obsessed father did to him years ago: compel them to eat noodles daily until the day he would die, which is very dangerous indeed!

-- In The Little Mermaid III, Ariel's mother was revealed to have died while visiting the surface.
+- In The Little Mermaid III: Ariel's Beginning, Ariel's mother was revealed to have died while visiting the surface.

 - In the Dexter's Laboratory episode "Mock 5", which is a parody of Speed Racer, Dad initially is loath to allow Dexter to participate in a car race because Dexter's sister died in a car race accident years ago.
 (She's actually alive, but she always happens to be standing behind Dad, who is too lazy to turn around.)